Installing GUI on Windows Server Core

-In our past we told how we prepare standard client virtual machines and showed how we created a standard Windows Server 120 Core image using our new Ultralight tariff for 2019 rubles as an example.
+In our past post We explained how we prepare standard client virtual machines and demonstrated how we created a standard image using our new Ultralight plan for 120 rubles as an example.
+Windows Server 2019 Core.

-The support service began to receive requests on how to work with Server 2019 Core without the usual graphical shell.
-We decided to show how to work with Windows Server 2019 Core and how to install a GUI on it.
+Our support team has been receiving requests for how to work with Server 2019 Core without the usual graphical shell.
+We decided to demonstrate how to work with Windows Server 2019 Core and how to install GUI on it.

 Do not repeat this on working machines, do not use Server Core as a desktop, disable RDP, secure your information system, security is the main feature of the “Core” installation.

-In one of our next articles, we will look at the program compatibility table with Windows Server Core.
-In this article, we will touch on how to install the shell.
+In one of our next articles we will look at the program compatibility table with Windows Server Core.
+In this article, we'll cover how to install the shell.

 Shell by third-party means